offconvex/offconvex.github.io/_posts/2016-04-04-markov-chains-dynamical-systems.md

 $$

-> In fact, a moment's thought tells us that this phenomena transcends any specific model of evolution.
+> In fact, a moment's thought tells us that this phenomenon transcends any specific model of evolution.
 We can fix **any** dynamical system $g$ over the simplex and define a Markov chain guided by it as follows: If $X^{(t)}$ is the population vector at time $t$, then define $X^{(t+1)}$ as the population vector obtained by taking $N$ i.i.d. (or even correlated) copies from $g(X^{(t)})$.